geopython/pygeometa/doc/wmo-wigos.md

 #### `surface_cover`
-The `surface_cover` object is a child of the `facility` object and allows for specifying 1..n child objects to model changing surface covers over time.
-At least one child object is required.
+The `surface_cover` object is a child of the `facility` object and allows for specifying 0..n child objects to model changing surface covers over time.

 Property Name|Mandatory/Optional|Description|Example|Reference
 -------------|------------------|-----------|-------|---------: